-New Media students need a high school algebra background equivalent to CPE 0500 or MTH 0500 Pre-Algebra.
+New Media students need a high school algebra background equivalent to MTH 0650 Pre-Algebra for Non-STEM majors.
 Students with little or no computer background should enroll in ITS 0800 Computer Fundamentals, as a preparatory course before taking other computer courses.
 Students without adequate keyboarding skills should enroll in ITS 0810 Beginning Keyboarding.

 Students enrolled in Associate of Applied Business degree programs are preparing for employment upon graduation from the program.
 However, at some point many of these students are also interested in completing a bachelor's degree.Students who wish to continue with their education can apply for the Bachelor of Applied Science in Web Design and Development at Clark State.
 See the Bachelor Degree section of the catalog for more information.